kln12/Interview_questions/AWS.md

 28.cloud trail    Answer
 **nat gatway
 Answer**A NAT gateway is a Network Address Translation (NAT) service.
 You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.
 **30.code pipeline, multi tenancy, aptcontainer, elasticbean stack and how to access to access other application using iam**
+**31.Services used AWS and tasks performed in AWS
+Answer**
+**32.I have 3 tier application, configure it with private and public subnet?
+Answer**
+**33.How to replicate or create same machine with same configuration?
+Answer**
+**34.How to replicate or create same machine with same configuration?
+Answer**